bgotink/kdl/documentation/src/api/v1-compat.md

 Even though both functions yield documents that are functionally equivalent, they serve very different purposes:

 - [`parseWithoutFormatting`](./reference/v1-compat/index.md#parsewithoutformatting) reads the KDL v1 text without storing any formatting, whitespace, comments, etc.
-  The resulting document can be used everywhere a regular KDL v2 document can be used, but formatting the document will throw out any formatting its author added.
+  The resulting document can be used everywhere a regular KDL v2 document can be used, but stringifying the document via `format()` will throw out any comments and formatting its author added.
 - [`parseAndTransform`](./reference/v1-compat/index.md#parseandtransform) reads the KDL v1 text and transforms any formatting, whitespace, comments, etc. into their KDL v2 equivalent.
-  The resulting document can safely be formatted to overwrite the original KDL v1 text to automate the migration from KDL v1 to KDL v2.
+  The resulting document can safely be stringified via `format()` to overwrite the original KDL v1 text to automate the migration from KDL v1 to KDL v2.